Yphion/gt_simulation/README.md

 Many configurations can be done within RunGame.java which is also contains the main-method.
 However, the variables are poorly documented and changes may have unexpected side effects.
 For users with a basic knowledge of Java, it should be possible to add new strategies, modify existing ones and change the population distribution.
 Furthermore, the parameters of the trust game, capitals of the players, error rates of the players and a lot more can be modified.
 However, all these changes require a basic understanding of Java and a basic understanding of our code.
+This repository also contains many classes which were not used in our paper.
+Those classes may or may not be functional in the current version.